Master of Education in School Counseling

 holds a Master’s degree from DBU.

-Master of Arts in Professional Counseling or Master of Education in School Counseling Agreement Contract:
+Master of Education in School Counseling or Master of Education in School Guidance Agreement Contract:

-Newly admitted students will meet with the Program Director, at which time the Master of Arts in Professional Counseling or Master of Education in School Counseling Agreement Contract will be explained and discussed.
+Newly admitted students will meet with the Program Director, at which time the Master of Education in School Counseling or Master of Education in School Guidance Agreement Contract will be explained and discussed.
 By signing this agreement contract, new students are stating their willingness to be evaluated on nine characteristics deemed necessary for the development of an ethical and competent counselor.
 These characteristics are implied from the expectations of professional and personal competence and responsibility and are as follows: openness, flexibility, positiveness, cooperativeness, willingness to use and accept feedback, awareness of impact on others, ability to deal with conflict, ability to accept personal responsibility, and ability to express feelings effectively and appropriately.
-In addition, the student's signature on the contract expresses agreement to attend eight counseling sessions during the first two semesters in the MA in Professional Counseling or MED in School Counseling programs.
+In addition, the student's signature on the contract expresses agreement to attend eight counseling sessions during the first two semesters in the MED in School Counseling or MED in School Guidance programs.
 No student will be allowed to register for practicum courses until all sessions are complete.

 Master of Education Practicum